smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ##What is content strategy?

 It's just marketing right?
-Or zooped up copywriting?
+Or souped up copywriting?
 Not exactly.

 > Content strategy is the practice of planning for the creation, delivery, and governance of useful, usable content. - Kristina Halvorson.